-At this point she deserves to rest, take care of herself and get out of the toxicity of Philippine politics.
+At this point, she deserves to rest, takes care of herself, and get out of the toxicity of Philippine politics.

-She is too pure and humble to be tainted by a people who seems to not care about their future by keeping Duterte in power.
+She is too pure and humble to be tainted by a people who seem to not care about their future by keeping Duterte in power.

 We don’t deserve her, and she belongs with the great people of our history.

 However, people believe that she is the best candidate to run against the government who’s placing all their bets against a Sara Duterte – Rodrigo Duterte tandem.

 As of the current time, Leni Robredo’s ratings are way down that it doesn’t even compare to Sara Duterte’s or the Marcoses (both Imee and Bong2x)

 The opposition argues that a lot could happen between this year and the next, as proven by Leni Robredo’s win in 2016, where she began with very dismal ratings.

 But one can also argue that this could be attributed to the novelty created around her being a political outsider like Duterte, as they were considered outsiders in philippine politics. (well, one can say that the illusion of Duterte being an outsider was created as an answer against the backdrop of trapo’s or traditional politicians, when in reality, Duterte was the prime example of what a trapo is.
 As opposed to Leni who’s number of the year holding office in government is way smaller)

 The main problem is Leni is perceived to be weak, and no matter how the opposition tries to sugarcoat it, that is what comes across to the masses.